 - When: Every Monday, Tuesday, and Saturday.
 The fights start at 21:00 (9 pm), and lasts until around 23:00/ midnight

 - Where is Patong Boxing Stadium: 59 Sainamyen Road, Patong

 - Book your tickets to Thai boxing fights at Patong Boxing Stadium here

 You can watch Thai boxing fights at Bangla Boxing Stadium three nights a week – Wednesdays, Fridays, and Sundays, from 21:00 until midnight.

 Bangla Boxing Stadium is a vast modern two-story stadium with an amphitheater surrounding the ring so that all spectators have a good view of the stage.
 There are four bars selling beer on the ground floor.
 Here you can see real Muay Thai fights (no tourist shows), with both foreigners and local fighters.

 The fight evenings start with young fighters around 10-14 years old, and the quality of the matches increases throughout the evening.
 The last fight of the evening is usually national or international champion Thai fighters.

 - When: Every Wednesday, Friday, and Sunday.
-The fights start at 21:00 (9 pm) and lasts until around midnight
+The fights start at 21:00 (9 pm) and last until around midnight

 - Where is Bangla Boxing Stadium: On Sai Kor Road, opposite Banzaan Market, Patong